Cognitive Approach Strengths And Weaknesses

 5. Testability and Falsifiability:

 Cognitive theories are generally testable and falsifiable, a crucial aspect of scientific inquiry.
 Hypotheses derived from cognitive theories can be subjected to empirical testing, allowing researchers to confirm or refute them.
 This characteristic enhances the scientific rigor of the approach and distinguishes it from less empirically grounded perspectives.
-The ability to generate testable predictions is a hallmark of a robust scientific theory.
+The ability to generate testable predictions is a hallmark of a dependable scientific theory.

 Weaknesses of the Cognitive Approach